predator343/StultusBOT/README.md

 tells the time.
 * !numgen
 Generate a random number between 0 and 1000.
+* !del
+Deletes the number of messages specified. (up until 100)
+* !ban
+Bans the specified user.
+* !kick
+Kicks the specified user.
 * !coinflip
 flips a coin.
 * !say